 In the following we summarize the overall capabilities of the six detector networks for the BNS and BBH populations throughout the chosen redshift range $z\in[0.02,50]$.
 As such we will make `full-population' statements for the expected detection rates that each network should achieve given a set of targets for the performance metrics specified below.

-Figs.~\ref{fig:BNS_visibility} and \ref{fig:BBH_visibility} present the cumulative density functions (CDFs) for six performance metrics: SNR $\rho$, 90\%-credible sky area $\Omega_{90}$, fractional errors on chirpmass $\Delta\mathcal{M}/\mathcal{M}$ and luminosity distance $\Delta D_L/D_L$, and absolute errors on symmetric mass ratio $\Delta \eta$ and inclination angle $\Delta \iota$.
+Figs.~\ref{fig:BNS_visibility} and \ref{fig:BBH_visibility} present cumulative histograms for six performance metrics: SNR $\rho$, 90\%-credible sky area $\Omega_{90}$, fractional errors on chirpmass $\Delta\mathcal{M}/\mathcal{M}$ and luminosity distance $\Delta D_L/D_L$, and absolute errors on symmetric mass ratio $\Delta \eta$ and inclination angle $\Delta \iota$.
 Fig.~\ref{fig:BNS_visibility} summarizes the BNS injections, while Fig.~\ref{fig:BBH_visibility} shows the results for the BBHs.
-In both cases, the CDFs present the \emph{relevant} data from the 1.5 million injections that were simulated in the redshift range and are shown to the 0.01\%-level.
+In both cases, the cumulative histograms present the \emph{relevant} data from the 1.5 million injections that were simulated in the redshift range and are shown to the 0.01\%-level.
 Here, \emph{relevant} data refers to (i) the entire injection set in the case of the SNR sub panel, with ($\rho<1$)-events truncated, and (ii) the detectable events with $\rho\geq10$ for the remaining metrics.
 We show the respective histograms in Appendix \ref{app:pdf}.